 - Rare Item Codes Redeemed: This is an important one.
-If you redeem a code, include it here.
+If you redeem a code (Space Faerie is a common one), include it here.

 - Warnings received: This is another important one, and a rather easy one.
 Try to keep the dates; if not, the month will do.
-Include what happened and the type of punishment recieved.
+Include what happened and the type of punishment received.

-- Pets you have created, abandoned or transferred: Adopt and abandon some Pound pets to have this list be longer.
+- Pets you have created, abandoned or transferred: Adopt and abandon some Pound pets to have this list be longer, making notes of the dates.
+Try to have the dates that you trade pets or something of the sort recorded as well.
 This is often a section that the thief will not details about.

 - Items in your closet or equipped to pets This is a long one.
 If you're a NC account like me, just list notable items.